This webpage shares best practices when creating documents.

 A collection of document remediation icons

-Questions to ask: If Yes, If No,
+Questions to consider: If Yes, If No,

 Can the information from this document be incorporated as information on a webpage?
-Add information to a relevant webpage or create a new webpage Remediate
+Add information to a webpage or create a new webpage Remediate

 Is this document still relevant?
 Remediate Remove from website or archive